Animal I Have Become: Accolades

 In 2006, the song was Canada's most-played rock song and won that year's Mediabase award for the most-played rock song on radio.
 At the 2006 Billboard Music Awards, the song was nominated for "Modern Rock Single of the Year" and won the "Rock Single of the Year" award.
 The song received a BMI Award in 2006 along with their other single "Pain".
 The song was ranked at number 45 on Loudwire's "Top 21st Century Hard Rock Songs" in 2012.
-The song was also ranked on Billboard's "Greatest of All Time Mainstream Rock Songs" list at number 41.
+In May 2021, for the 40th anniversary of Mainstream Rock Tracks, Billboard ranked the song at number 41 on its list of the 100 most successful songs in the chart's history; in September 2023, the magazine ranked the song at number 95 on a similar retrospective list for the 35th anniversary of Modern Rock Tracks (which by then had been renamed to Alternative Airplay).